 Over the past decade, the financial services industry has undergone a drastic overhaul in terms of technological advancements.
 Stakeholders looking to maximize their company’s efficiency and profitability began seeking solutions from their IT departments.
 At the same time, it is also trying to make services more customer-friendly by updating its legacy-era technology.
 The banking sector was slow in adopting technology, nevertheless, it has risen to the demands of this fast-evolving world, driven by user needs.

-The fintech sector endeavors to increase the ease of use and access for financial services.
+The fintech sector endeavors to increase the ease of use and access to financial services.
 As with any sector, fintech UX too has its share of must-have attributes which make for a secure and pleasing user experience.

-4 Must-have Characteristics in Fintech Apps
+4 Must-have Characteristics in Fintech UX Apps

 1. UX that instills trust and confidence

-The fintech sector fuels sustainable economic growth by providing effective investment options, risk management, money transfers, and monitoring services.
-Finance applications manage to accomplish this most effectively when they operate in a manner that is transparent and treat users fairly.
+The fintech ux sector fuels sustainable economic growth by providing effective investment options, risk management, money transfers, and monitoring services.
+Finance applications manage to accomplish this most effectively when they operate in a manner that is transparent and treats users fairly.
 A good way to do this is by designing applications that engender trust and confidence.

-Confidence and trust are vital to developing a product that is efficient, resilient and fair, and meets user expectations.
+Confidence and trust are vital to developing a product that is efficient, resilient, and fair, and meets user expectations.
 That said, confidence and trust cannot be prescribed as part of a technical or design brief.
 Rather, legal compliance should be adhered to without the intervention of regulatory authorities.
 Biometric and 2-factor authentication, multi-step approvals for important transactions, encrypted data storage are some of the must-have measures of security.

 Users need to feel safe while using the app; the behind-the-scenes armory is not going to assure them.
 For example, a flawless identification and authorization system for high-value transactions is what would give a sense of security.
 Added steps of authentication let the user know that their identity is being verified and their permission is sought before a major transaction is conducted.